Study in the sunshine state.

 Our 56,000-square-foot Miami campus is conveniently located near the airport and is within a short drive to downtown Miami.

 Our campus is well-equipped for the modern student, with collaborative study rooms with built-in presentation technology, clinical and anatomy labs, lecture-style classrooms, conference rooms, and a student lounge.
 All classrooms have touch panel control systems, projectors, mobile classroom and document cameras, and video conference and wireless presentation capabilities.

 The campus library houses hands-on resources – bone models, treatment tables, goniometers, wedges, and stethoscopes – for student use.
 A librarian is also available to provide on-site research and information support to students and faculty.

-Students who study in Miami will sharpen their skills at the Center for Innovative Clinical Practice (CICP) – a teaching laboratory with state-of-the-art medical tools – coming soon to the Miami campus.
+Students who study in Miami will sharpen their skills at the Center for Innovative Clinical Practice (CICP) – a teaching laboratory with state-of-the-art medical tools.
 Through simulation education, students experience realistic situations in immersive settings, build confidence and critical thinking skills, and become better prepared for clinical careers.

 At each USAHS campus, distinguished faculty and administration are easily accessible and available for mentorship and ongoing support.

 Why study with USAHS in Miami?